-latest surge in carbon prices pushed power prices for the coming 12 months to new life-of-contract highs
+Latest surge in carbon prices pushed power prices higher

 17 May 2021